mliew21396/remote-work-u2/week-4/9-cultural-blog.md

 Please time-box your blog assignment to an hour (max 1.5 hours).
 Aim for 1 hour.

 ## Release 0: New file
-In your [USERNAME].github.io/blog directory, copy your blog tempate into a new HTML file named `c4-tech-issues.html`.
+In your [USERNAME].github.io/blog directory, copy your blog template into a new HTML file named `c4-tech-issues.html`.

 ## Release 1: Research
 Research about some of the problems facing the tech world.
 Select one.